 The complex nature of a burn injury requires health care professionals to work together during the most critical stages of the injury and through a patient’s recovery.
 The Burn Center uses a unique multidisciplinary approach, which combines the latest techniques in burn and wound care, psychological and rehabilitation services, and plastic reconstructive surgery.
-Whether you or a loved one is admitted into the Burn Unit or visits our Outpatient Burn Wound Clinic, you will receive the best in patient care from our team.
+Whether you or a loved one is admitted into the Burn Unit or visits our Outpatient Burn Wound Clinic or Scar Revision Clinic, you will receive the best in patient care from our team.

 Surgical servicesAdult Burn Center surgeons use early surgical interventions to close burn wounds.
 This technique is recognized as one of the most important factors to improve survival rates of burn injuries.